thebitmonk/send_post_api/docs/TrackApi.md

 var apiInstance = new SendPostApi.TrackApi();

+var ipId = 789; // Number | The id of ip from which this email message was sent

+var accountId = 789; // Number | The id of account from which email is being sent

 var subAccountId = 789; // Number | The id of sub-account from which email is being sent

-var messageId = 789; // Number | The UUID of message which was sent
+var messageId = "messageId_example"; // String | The UUID of message which was sent

+var emailType = "emailType_example"; // String | The type of email such as gmail, yahoo etc. which was sent.
+This is inferred from to email address

 var callback = function(error, data, response) {